ivan-hc/AppMan/README.md

 Any pull request is welcome, I will do my best to make it possible.

 # About me
+This is my really first creation on GitHub, I also hope this will not my last.
+I have a lot of passion for GNU / Linux and actually too much time to spend for something.

-This is my first real work as a developer and I hope this will not be the last.
-Having encouraged you to visit this page is already an immense achievement for me.
+Having encouraged you to visit this page is already a huge achievement for me.

 If you wish, you can help me [with a small donation](https://paypal.me/ivanalexhc).
 I will gladly appreciate it!